 But when scaling or amplifying, we scaled the signal and the noise that was already there.
 We make the noise more visible.

-Or if you want to see it in another way: we are using fewer photons to generate the image.
-Therefore the SNR will be lower .
-The image will have a poorer quality.
+If you want to see it in another way: we are using fewer photons to generate the image.
+Therefore the SNR will be lower.
+The image will have more inferior quality.

-The sharpness that we perceive depends on the acuity (an equivalent but quantifiable, more scientific term) and the resolution of the image.
+The sharpness that we perceive depends on the acuity (an equivalent but quantifiable, more scientific term) and the image’s resolution.

-As we discussed earlier, we have to assess sharpness on the image in its final support: monitor screen, printed photograph, etc.
+As we discussed earlier, we have to assess the image’s sharpness in its final support: monitor screen, printed photograph, etc.

 But let’s start with the image as it comes out of the camera.